MayoLJS/Teleco-site-outages-analysis/README.md

 ### Data Modeling

-- The three tables (cleaned outage data, site information, and calendar table) were modeled and joined on relevant keys:
+- The four tables (cleaned outage and performance data, site information, and calendar table) were modeled and joined on relevant keys:
-  - The outage data was joined to the site information on the "Site ID".
+  - The outage and performance data was joined to the site information on the "Site ID".
-  - The outage data was joined to the calendar table on the "Date".
+  - The outage and performance data was joined to the calendar table on the "Date".
 ![model-image](assets/images/data_model.png)

 ### Measure Creation on Power BI